TheOnlyRoxion/inmoov_ros/README.md

 Run the following commands from the root of your {inmoov_ros} folder:

     catkin_make              #build/rebuild all projects
-    source devel/setup.bash  #let ROS know about all of your new packages
+    source devel/setup.bash  #let ROS know about all of your new packages you can also use . instead of source

 ### How to use it:
 Run the following commands: